 Ridesharing, Carpool & Vanpool

 Sharing the ride with just one other person can cut your commuting costs in half and with vanpools save with pre-tax benefits.
 Whether you chose to carpool or vanpool five days a week with the same people or occasionally share your ride as a driver or as a passenger, SF Environment Rideshare, 511, and Casual Carpool can match you with others who want to share a ride.
 UCSF employees can match using MyCommute.

 Bike to Work

 Bicycling is a low-cost, healthy, and sustainable commute choice.
-High security bike cages and lockers are available on campus.
+High security bike cages, lockers, and showers are available on campus.
 To register to access the bike cages or to reserve a bike locker, email firstname.lastname@example.org.
 Buses and shuttles to the campus are outfitted with bike racks.